wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 *Presented by* Word of Warning *+* Contact *as Works Ahead 2020*

 #### Summary
-A work in progress for performance, adapted for live streaming.
-As darkness falls…<br><br>
-A low fi solo symphony of relentless movement and words about being a white son.
-A sun of of power and privilege, a son of divorce and addiction.
+A work-in-progress for performance, adapted for live streaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement and words about being a white son.<br>A sun of of power and privilege, a son of divorce and addiction.

 #### Location
 When: Friday 22 May 2020, 9pm.<br>&nbsp;(N.B.
 Rescheduled from 21+22 May at NIAMOS.)
 Where: live streamed online.
 How to watch: book your free space on <a href="http://URL" target="_blank">Eventbrite</a>, donations welcome to our <a href="http://URL" target="_blank">PayPal</a>.
-*Please note: originally to be shown in a double bill with Ross McCaffrey as Works Ahead 2020, Ross has decided to postpone sharing his work until we can all be together in the same space.*

 #### Access
 Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: *approximately* 30 minutes.<br>Features: live spoken English + movement.<br>For specific age + access information please get in touch by emailing <mailto:info@habmcr.org>.

 #### More
 *No lights.
 No music.
 No props.
 Moving.
 And speaking.
 And moving and speaking.
 And Skanking and moving and speaking.
 Some Nodding.
 Pulsing.
 Also bopping.
 And shaking.
 And shaking shaking.
 Scrambling.
 And speaking.
 And pointing.<br><br>Pointing at the space when others see my face.<br>Pointing at addiction and how that makes us who we are.<br>Pointing at divorce and how that makes us who we are.<br>Pointing at Britain and old actors and privilege and how that makes me who I am.<br>Pointing at the Sun and speaking about white golden things.*